 What information do I have to give an accountant?

-If you appoint an accountant or tax advisor, you will have to provide them with a number of business and accounting records, including:
+If you appoint an accountant or tax advisor, you will need to provide them with a number of business and accounting records, including:

-- Details of any private money brought invested in the company.
+- Details of any private money invested in the company

 You can keep a record of income, expenditure, assets, and liabilities in paper form in an account book, or you can use spreadsheets or a bookkeeping software package.
 However, copies of all accounting records and documents should be kept in their original forms, unless you can microfilm them or use an optical imaging system.

 It is important to choose an accountant who is appropriate for the type of work you do, particularly if you trade in an area that has specific tax rules or your company is a high-growth venture.